leiachung41/leiachung41.github.io/Cat_Clicker/README.md

   - Cat Clicker V1: There is one cat and it can counts how many times you clicked.
   - Cat Clicker V2: There are two cats and it can counts how many times you clicked each cat.
   - Cat Clicker V3: There are five cats and you can choose cat by name.
 If you choose a cat, it shows cat's picture and name then it can counts how many times you clicked each cat.
-  - Cat Clicker Premium V1: There are six cats and you can choose cat by name and there is a defaut cat showed.
+  - Cat Clicker Premium V1: There are six cats and you can choose cat by name and there is a default cat showed.
 If you choose a cat, it shows cat's picture and name then it can counts how many times you clicked each cat.
-  - Cat Clicker Premium V2: There are seven cats and you can choose cat by name and there is a defaut cat showed.
+  - Cat Clicker Premium V2: There are seven cats and you can choose cat by name and there is a default cat showed.
 If you choose a cat, it shows cat's picture and name then it can counts how many times you clicked each cat.
 It also has admin feature that modifying name, url, and clicks.